khadija-mahdi/pipex/Readme.md

 - execve()

-    ``**`*execve() is a function in the C programming language that is used to execute a new program in a process.
+    `1`**`*execve() is a function in the C programming language that is used to execute a new program in a process.
 It replaces the current process image with a new process image, and starts the new program running in the same process.`**`*`

     ``**`*The execve() function has the following prototype:`**`*`